 Students complete the Core Course in the first term (October-December) which comprises of six and a half taught modules, a small group seminar series, with continuous course work assessment.
 Environmental policy seminars conducted by external speakers also occur throughout the first and second terms.

 In the Option Course in the second term (January-March) students complete their selected option based on their decision at course application.
-The following options are offered: Business and the Environment; Ecological Management; Energy Policy; Environmental Analysis and Assessment; Environmental Economics and Policy; Global Environmental Change and Policy; Pollution Management; Water Management; and Health and the Global Environment.
+The following options are offered: Business and the Environment; Ecological Management; Energy Policy; Environmental Analysis and Assessment; Environmental Economics and Policy; Global Environmental Change and Policy; Pollution Management; and Water Management.

 Written examinations are held in December (Core Course) and at the end of the spring term (Option Course).